 The best way to improve your writing is to write early and write often.
 Refer to the strategies presented in the handouts below to jumpstart a productive writing process.

-Use the following handouts to assess your argument’s organization.
+Use the following handouts to build your argument throughout your paper and assess your argument’s organization.

 Grammar and Style Review

 Has your professor requested that you resolve a persistent grammar or style error?
 Would you like to become more familiar with the grammatical building blocks of sentences?
 The modules below will help you diagnose gaps in your grammatical and stylistic knowledge.
 Once you complete a module, bring the completed module to a Writing Center tutor.
 S/he can help you understand the concepts that are confusing you.

 Writing academically in a new language or in a new country can be challenging.
 Lake Forest College’s Writing Center is here to help you learn about U.S. academic writing expectations and develop your own writing process.